lepture/authlib/docs/client/oauth2.rst

 .. note::
     This ``OAuth2Session`` is a customized ``requests.Session``.
 It shares the same API with requests.
-If you are using Flask or Django, you may have interests in :ref:`client_frameworks`.
+If you are using Flask, you may have interests in :ref:`flask_client`.
+If you are using Django, please read :ref:`django_client`.

 OAuth2Session for Authorization Code
 ------------------------------------